hasura/graphql-engine/manual/users/sessions.rst

 credentials on every request.
 Instead, on every request the user can present the ``auth_token`` to identify themself.

-Every service benefits from having the user's information (id and roles) with each request.
+Every microservice benefits from having the user's information (id and roles) with each request.
 In the Hasura platform, every request goes through the API Gateway.
-So, the API Gateway integrates with the session store to act as a session middleware for all services.
+So, the API Gateway integrates with the session store to act as a session middleware for all microservices.

 When the gateway receives a request, it looks for a session token in the ``Bearer`` token of ``Authorization`` header or in the cookie.
 It then retrieves the user's id and roles attached to this session token from the session store.
-This information is sent as ``X-Hasura-User-Id`` and ``X-Hasura-Role`` headers to the upstream service.
+This information is sent as ``X-Hasura-User-Id`` and ``X-Hasura-Role`` headers to the upstream microservice.

 When the session token is absent from both header and cookie, the gateway considers it an anonymous request and adds the header ``X-Hasura-Role: